vtpanda/TiberDataScienceLearning/README.md

 Titanic: https://www.kaggle.com/c/titanic/data

+11/8/2018 take 2: Added a bunch of other models to the week 3 work.
+I haven't gotten to XGBoost yet.

 11/8/2018: Made minor corrections to week 1 and week 2 python scripts, and added jupyter notebook for week 2.
 Additionally, added jupyter notebook with base code for week 3 that I will add to for the actual assignment.

 Things left to do: